Summer Riding Problems Solved

 It’s too hot to ride…right?

-Every muggy, miserable summer day, you’ll hear someone declare, “it’s not the heat.
+Every muggy, miserable summer day, you’ll hear someone declare, "it’s not the heat.
 It’s the humidity.”
 But is that true?
 To a certain extent, humidity can be more dangerous than heat alone.
 Horses and humans rely on sweating to regulate their internal temperature, and high humidity compromises that system.
-One guideline to use to determine whether it is too hot to ride is the Heat Stress Index (HSI).
-Take the temperature, add the percent humidity, and the sum is the HSI.
-If that number is less than 120, go saddle up.
-If it’s above 150, use caution.
-If your horse is reasonably fit and healthy, you can still go for a ride, but stick to low-intensity work and save the galloping and hill work for a cooler day.
-Learn more about HSI here.
+One guideline to use to determine whether it is too hot to ride is the Heat Index, which takes heat and humidity into consideration.
+The NOAA chart below gives a general guideline of when you should use caution or avoid working outdoors based on the Heat Index.

 During extended hot, humid weather, you can still get in effective rides by altering your schedule.
 Once the sun goes down, the temperature will be more tolerable than during daylight hours.
 Better yet, set your alarm for early o’clock and go for a sunrise ride.
 The best time of day is often around dawn after the air has had several hours of sustained darkness to cool off.
 If you have access to a shaded area for riding, that can also make the difference between a comfortable temperature and an unbearable environment in direct sun.